chuugar/mpdnotify/README.md

 ## TODO

 * Add a test suite.
-* Allow user to change the notification format.
+* Allow the user to change the notification format.
 * If cover cannot be found as an image, look at the tags.